Call the park

 The sandy beach is also popular with bird watchers and equestrians.
 Horses are only allowed near the waterline.
 Swimming and water sports are hazardous because of strong rip-currents.

-The beach is located 20 miles northwest of Monterey off Highway 1.
+The beach is located 20 miles northeast of Monterey off Highway 1.
 Take Struve Road and turn to Giberson Road.

 The weather can be changeable.
 Layered clothing is advised.